DC Travel Guide | Things to Do

 United States National Arboretum

-Visitors can bike, walk, or drive through the National Arboretum’s 446 acres to see dogwood and magnolia collections, a bonsai and penjing museum, and a grove of state trees.
+Visitors can bike, walk, or drive through the National Arboretum’s 446 acres to see dogwood and magnolia collections, stroll through a grove of state trees, and check out the National Bonsai & Penjing Museum, which keeps its own, shorter hours.
 As at the Botanic Garden, remnants of the Capitol’s old east portico can be found here; marble columns stand among a reflecting pool near the center of the grounds.
 The arboretum is especially well known for its magnificent collection of azaleas, which typically bloom between April and May.
-The Perennial Collection includes flowering peonies, day lilies, and daffodils; the National Herb Garden is home to holly, juniper, pansies, and more than 100 varieties of roses.
+The collection was threatened by a lack of funding in 2010 but was saved by an anonymous donation of $1 million.
+The Perennial Collection includes flowering peonies, daylilies, daffodils, and more; the National Herb Garden is home to holly, juniper, pansies, and over 100 varieties of roses.